 About Us

 Greetings, and welcome to the Origins and Habitability Lab.
 We are located in the Los Angeles area at the NASA Jet Propulsion Laboratory.
-Our research focuses on several main areas including: the origin of life on Earth and other worlds, how life lives in extreme environments on Earth and Mars, and understanding how life can be distinguished from abiotic organic processes in geochemical and mineral systems.
+Our research focuses on several main areas including: the origin of life on Earth and other worlds, geochemical requirements for habitability, and understanding how life can be distinguished from abiotic organic processes in geological systems.
 We are astrobiologists who seek to understand how life began on Earth, and how we may find habitable environments elsewhere in the solar system and in the universe.
-Our group has strong ties with other local institutions including the Oak Crest Institute of Science and the LA Natural History Museum.
+Our group has strong ties with other local institutions including California State University Los Angeles; California Institute of Technology; the LA Natural History Museum; and Oak Crest Institute of Science.

 Laurie Barge